QuanweiHao/robofriends/README.md

-## A simple front end app which can generate robots charactors and search them.
+## A simple front end app which can generate robots characters and search them.

 Technologies used include React, Redux, HTML5/CSS3, TypeScript, tachyons.